DeRaffele Manufacturing: History

 Angelo DeRaffele began to work at the Tierney Dining Car Company as a carpenter in 1921.
-DeRaffele’s friend Joseph Fodero also worked at Tierney’s.
+DeRaffele's friend Joseph Fodero also worked at Tierney's.
 DeRaffaele learned the business thoroughly in a short time and rose to the level of foreman.
 During the Great Depression, there was some significant restructuring at P. J. Tierney, Inc. and by 1933, the company ceased trading and was liquidated.
 DeRaffaele along with Carl A. Johnson, the former President at Tierney resumed the fabrication of diners at the Tierney plant under the business name of Johnson & DeRaffele.
 The company successfully faced and survived challenges like the Great Depression and rationing of materials in World War II.
 By 1947, DeRaffele owned the Company outright and changed the name to the DeRaffele Manufacturing Company.

 After the war, the industry boomed.
 In 1948, Mr. DeRaffele's son Philip joined the business after working there during his high school years.
 Philip took on all aspects of the company including design.
 He designed his first diner at age seventeen.
 He soon attempted to initiate changes in the company.
 He tried to convince his father that people were tired of the same small structures that kept coming out of their shop.
 The subsequent design of the Peter Pan diner, built in the 1950s in Wilmington, DE, transformed the look of diners and helped attract business to the company.
 The exterior had wings, a bigger canopy and novel window shapes.

 The business was then headed by the son from 1957 when the elder DeRaffele died.
 The company is now owned by brothers Joe, Steven and Phil Jr., sons of Philip.

 Business

 Since the company started keeping track in the 1970s, it has designed, built and renovated more than 650 diners.
-Todays company now does about three renovations of existing diners for each new diner that is fabricated.
+Today's company now does about three renovations of existing diners for each new diner that is fabricated.
 The majority of the DeRaffele diners are on the East Coast in New York, Connecticut, Pennsylvania, Maryland and New Jersey.
 The company does not make “simulated diners” – diners built in storefronts or existing buildings.

 The company works with interior decorators, who assist the prospective diner owner choose a floor, the style of the booths, bars and other features of the design.
 After the design is completed, the staff, including stonecutters, sheet-metal workers, carpenters and welders, will build the project.
 From start to finish, the process takes about four to five months.
 After the diners are fabricated, they are taken apart for delivery in sections, transported (by DeRaffele trucks) and reassembled on the site.

 Approximately 170 DeRaffele Diners are currently operating in 12 states, including Texas, Georgia and South Carolina.
 Among the notable diners are: